J.C. Penney says turnaround could take longer

-(Reuters) - J.C.
-Penney Co Inc (JCP.N) said in an annual report filed on Wednesday that fixing its performance could take more time than it initially believed and suggested that any change in its strategy could be expensive.
+March 20 (Reuters) - J.C.
+Penney Co Inc said in an annual report filed on Wednesday that fixing its performance could take more time than it initially believed and suggested that any change in its strategy could be expensive.

 Penney launched a turnaround last year that did away with most coupons and discounts as well as open the first “shops-within-its stores” on its way to 100 boutiques at most stores.